dch133/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solve up to 4X4 puzzles with backtracking (recursion) algorithm
+Solve all the 3X3 puzzles with backtracking (recursion) algorithm

+Feel free to take the code and improve it to work on harder puzzles.

+How to run the program:
+Copy the whole text file as input.